yoheinakajima/babyagi/README.md

 Download the latest version of [Llama.cpp](https://github.com/ggerganov/llama.cpp) and follow instructions to make it.
 You will also need the Llama model weights.

- - **Under no circumstances share IPFS, magnet links, or any other links to model downloads anywhere in this respository, including in issues, discussions or pull requests.
+ - **Under no circumstances share IPFS, magnet links, or any other links to model downloads anywhere in this repository, including in issues, discussions or pull requests.
 They will be immediately deleted.**

 After that link `llama/main` to llama.cpp/main and `models` to the folder where you have the Llama model weights.
 Then run the script with `OPENAI_API_MODEL=llama` or `-l` argument.